Ryan1729/canadian-fish/README.md

-This is a template to make it easy to get started with live code reloading using BearLibTerminal.
+# Canadian Fish

+This is a single-player only version of a six person card game with rules as described on [this page](http://bantha.org/~develin/cardgames.html#ch9).

 ## Installation for Compilation